A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Related Work

+Herdt et al.~\cite{herdt2010online} proposed an online walking generator with automatic footstep placement.
+They used LIPM to formulate the walking pattern generator as a Linear MPC.
+In their framework, instead of considering a set of predefined footsteps, they introduce new control variables to generate footsteps automatically.
+The performance of their approach has been validated through a set of simulations.
+The simulation results showed that the framework is able to track a given reference speed of COM that can be modified any time.

+Brasseur et al.~\cite{brasseur2015robust} designed a robust linear MPC to generate online 3D locomotion for humanoid robots in a single computation with guaranteed kinematic and dynamic feasibility.
+They used Newton and Euler equations of motion to model the dynamics of a humanoid robot.
+They considered some assumptions to reduce the complexity of the model which are almost the same as LIPM's assumptions, but unlike LIPM, they take into account the vertical motion of the COM to generate more efficient locomotion in terms of energy and speed.
+The performance of their approach has been tested in two simulation scenarios including walking on a flat train and climbing stairs using a simulated HRP-2 robot.
+The simulation results validated the performance of their approach.

+Jianwen Luo et al.~\cite{luo2019robust} proposed a hierarchical control structure to generate robust biped locomotion.
+Their structure is composed of three independent control levels.
+At the highest level, they used $A^*$ to plan a path to the destination, and then they designed a MPC based on LIPM to generate the COM trajectory.
+At the middle level, they designed a hybrid controller which is composed of two controllers to control the oscillation and to eliminate the chattering problem.
+At the lowest level, they used a whole body operational space~(WBOS) controller to compute the joint torques analytically.
+The effectiveness of their approach has been validated through simulation.

-In the rest of this paper, we tackle the problem of developing a robust walking by presenting a modular framework.
-Particularly, we will start by explaining how three-mass dynamics model can be used to formulate the walking controller as a linear MPC which is not only able to track the reference trajectories optimally even in presence of measurement noise, but also robust against disturbances.
-Furthermore, we will present the overall architecture of our framework and then we design a set of simulation scenarios to validate the performance and examining the robustness of the framework.
+Most of the aforementioned works use LIPM as their dynamics model and do not take into account the dynamics of the swing leg and the torso.
+In this paper, we propose a modular framework to generate a robust biped locomotion which takes into account the dynamics of torso and swing leg.
+Particularly, we use the three-mass model as the core of this framework and based on that, we design a MPC controller to formulate walking as a set of quadratic functions and a set of time-varying constraints based on states, inputs, and outputs of the system.
+This controller is not only able to track the reference trajectories optimally even in presence of measurement noise but also it is robust against uncertainties such as external disturbances.
+Furthermore, we will performed a set of simulations to explore the impacts of the proposed controller and to validate the performance of the framework.